PKUliujl/ChameleonBinder/README.md

 4. Perform sequence design with LigandMPNN using the default parameters, then run structure prediction with AlphaFold3 as described in the manuscript.

-5. Iterate until self-consistency is achieved.
+5. Iterations to achieve self-consistency.